RxSwiftCommunity/RxGRDB/README.md

 If you set `synchronizedStart` to true (the default value), the first element is emitted synchronously upon subscription.

-All elements are emitted on the database writer dispatch queue, serialized with all database updates.
+Other elements are emitted on the database writer dispatch queue, serialized with all database updates.

 A variant, with SQL: